PrisAdo/monster-friend/README.md

 # monster-friend
-Picture game made in MIPS
+Picture game made in MIPS for Final Project in Computer Architecture